okqsna/podyh-menu/README.md

-# Подих
+# Podyh
-> Прототип меню для ресторану Подих
+### Menu prototype for restaurant "Podyh"
+> created with JavaScript, HTML, SASS, React and joy :)